Ray Charles: Chess hobby

 Charles enjoyed playing chess.
-As part of his therapy when he quit heroin, he met with psychiatrist Friedrich Hacker, who taught him how to play chess, three times a week.
+As part of his therapy when he quit heroin, he met with psychiatrist Friedrich Hacker, who taught him how to play chess.
 He used a special board with raised squares and holes for the pieces.
 When questioned if people try to cheat against a blind man, he joked in reply, "You can't cheat in Chess...
 I'm gonna see that!"
 In a 1991 concert, he referred to Willie Nelson as "my chess partner".
 In 2002, he played and lost to the American grandmaster and former U.S. champion Larry Evans.
+When Evans complimented him for spotting a tactical trap he had set, Charles replied "Come on man, I play bad, but not that bad!"

 Death

 In 2003, Charles had successful hip replacement surgery and was planning to go back on tour, until he began having other ailments.
-He died at his home in Beverly Hills, California, of complications resulting from liver failure, on June 10, 2004, at the age of 73.
-His funeral took place on June 18, 2004, at the First African Methodist Episcopal Church of Los Angeles, with numerous musical figures in attendance.
-B.B.
-King, Glen Campbell, Stevie Wonder and Wynton Marsalis each played a tribute at the funeral.
+He died on June 10, 2004, at age 73, of complications resulting from liver failure at his home in Beverly Hills, California.
+His funeral was held at the First African Methodist Episcopal Church of Los Angeles eight days later, with numerous musical figures in attendance.
+B. B. King, Glen Campbell, Stevie Wonder and Wynton Marsalis each played a tribute at the funeral.
 He was interred in the Inglewood Park Cemetery.

 His final album, Genius Loves Company, released two months after his death, consists of duets with admirers and contemporaries: B.B.
 King, Van Morrison, Willie Nelson, James Taylor, Gladys Knight, Michael McDonald, Natalie Cole, Elton John, Bonnie Raitt, Diana Krall, Norah Jones and Johnny Mathis.
 The album won eight Grammy Awards, including Best Pop Vocal Album, Album of the Year, Record of the Year and Best Pop Collaboration with Vocals (for "Here We Go Again", with Norah Jones), and Best Gospel Performance (for "Heaven Help Us All", with Gladys Knight); he also received nods for his duets with Elton John and B.B.
 King.
 The album included a version of Harold Arlen and E. Y. Harburg's "Over the Rainbow", sung as a duet with Johnny Mathis, which was played at Charles' memorial service.